 Great Barrier Reef Foundation to establish a pool of SmartLog USB data loggers for volunteer vessels.
 This project is also an activity of the Citizens of the Great Barrier Reef, which gives people an increasing role in contributing valuable citizen science data to improve a fundamental dataset that helps the Reef.We were funded by the

-3D depth model of the GBR.
-Detailed knowledge of seafloor bathymetry data is critical for understanding the distribution of seabed habitats, to provide data for coastal inundation forecasting, flood plume modelling and crown-of-thorns starfish control efforts.The aim is to improve the accuracy of the
+Our aim is to improve the accuracy of the 3D depth models for the GBR.
+Detailed knowledge of seafloor depths are critical for understanding the distribution of seabed habitats, to provide data for coastal inundation forecasting, flood plume modelling and crown-of-thorns starfish control efforts.

 We invite enquiries by potential volunteer vessels to collect crowdsourced bathymetry data across the Reef.

 Volunteer vessel MV Argo sailing on the Great Barrier Reef.
 Credit: Richard Fitzpatrick, Biopixel